 We will have some flexibility with regard to berthing timeframes, due to the manageable number of ship movements.
 In context, in 2017 there were 840 ship arrivals in Port Kembla and we anticipate around 20 shipments of LNG annually as part of the Project.
 We will work closely with Port authorities at all times to manage any impacts on other users.

 At the end of the Project life, the FSRU will simply be sailed out of the Port and relocated so there are minimal residual impacts.

 What changes will there be to the existing berth?

 Berth 101 will be reshaped to allow the FSRU to be located within the current wharf footprint.
 This will allow the FSRU and LNG carrier to dock side by side.
-The LNG carriers will also be angled in to minimise any interference with vessels entering or exiting from the inner harbour.
+The LNG carriers will also be angled in to minimise any interference with vessels entering or exiting from the Inner Harbour.
 We will need to undertake some dredging and excavation work to carry out these modifications.

 Will the terminal impact opportunities for cruise ships to use the Port?

 Currently there are two cruise ship arrivals in Port Kembla each year.
 We are anticipating about 20 LNG carrier arrivals annually as part of our Project.
-Studies undertaken as part of the EIS indicate impacts of the Port Kembla Gas Terminal n existing port users will be minimal and manageable and we will work with the Port Authority to ensure we don’t impact the cruise trade.
+Studies undertaken as part of the EIS indicate impacts of the Port Kembla Gas Terminal on existing port users will be minimal and manageable and we will work with the Port Authority to ensure we don’t impact the cruise trade.